 Many conditions associated with wax buildup and causing pain and discomfort can also adversely affect your hearing.

 Everyone’s earwax production is different.
 Some people produce lots of wax and have some overproduction issues, whereas some produce no excess.

 Determining whether to get your earwax removed regularly or only when you feel it’s required is challenging.
 Circumstances and environments also dictate earwax production and how easily it migrates out of your ear.
 Discussing with a qualified health practitioner is always a good idea, as they will help you establish how often earwax removal may be necessary.

 There are two main methods of earwax removal—Microsuction and syringing.

-Microsuction is the process of inserting a thin tube into the ear canal using a microscope and employing suction to remove earwax and debris.
+Microsuction is inserting a thin tube into the ear canal using a microscope and employing light suction to remove earwax and debris.

 Syringing uses water pressure to wash out the ear canal.
 This method is considered to be less effective than microsuction.
 There are more risks to the patient, including eardrum rupture, and the experience is generally messy and uncomfortable.

 There are also some even less effective methods, such as ear candling.